ambanum/disinfo.quaidorsay.fr/_pages/en/unconference.md

 {: .text-center}

 #### Agenda

+08:15 – 09:00
+: Welcome coffee.

+09:00 – 09:15
-> 0900-0915: welcome, description of specific requirements for datasets
+: Start (sharp on time!).
+Description of specific requirements for datasets.

->
+09:15 – 09:30
+: Break into groups with similar areas of interest.

+09:30 – 11:00
-> 0915-1100: Onboarding teams that want to use the URLs dataset on the details of the Research Tool.
+: For teams that want to use the URLs dataset, training on the details of the Research Tool.
+For others, hack!

->
+11:00 – 11:30
-> 1100-1130: Hear from Social Science One researchers about their research plans (flash-talk style, dedicated room)
+: Side event in a dedicated room: flash talks from Social Science One researchers about their research plans.

->
-> 1130-1200: Break into groups with similar areas of interest, in order to develop research hypotheses in those areas
->
-> 1200-1400: lunch available
->
+12:00 – 17:00
-> 1200-1700: Hack!
+: Hack!

->
+12:00 – 14:00
+: Lunch available 😋

+17:00 – 17:30
-> 1700-1730: wrap up and prepare demo.
+: Wrap up and make sure you have a demo.

->
+17:30 – 18:30
-> 1730-1830: presentations of groups and closing remarks.
+: Demos and closing remarks.

+#### Specific access requirements

-_**PLEASE NOTE:** For those wishing to access the Ads Library API, you must have your identity verified ahead of this meeting.
-To do so, please follow the instructions below._
+**If you want to access the Ads Library API, you must have your identity verified by Facebook ahead of the event.** This typically takes 1 to 2 days.

-**Step 1: Confirm your identity and location:**

--   Go to [Facebook.com/ID](https://www.facebook.com/ID).
-This is the same ID confirmation required to become authorized to run ads related to politics or issues of national importance.
-If you haven't already confirmed your ID, it typically takes 1-2 days to complete this step.
-Sometimes Facebook needs to send you a postcard to confirm your address during this process.
-Again this step shouldn't take more than a couple days.

-**Step 2: Create a Facebook Developer account**

--   [Visit Facebook for Developers](https://developers.facebook.com/) and select **Get Started**.
-As part of account creation, you'll need to agree to our [Platform Policy](https://developers.facebook.com/policy/).

-**Step 3: Add a new app**

--   Once you have an account, return to this webpage and select *Access the API* to begin making queries.
-You can create a new app by selecting **My Apps > Add New App**.
+You will need a Facebook account.
+Indeed, Facebook uses their users’ accounts to give developer privileges.
+[Create a Facebook account](https://www.facebook.com) with your real name and birth date if you do not have one yet.
+Then, follow the instructions on the [Ads Library API](https://www.facebook.com/ads/library/api/) page.

 ## Logistics